Wei Yan: Battle of Wuzhang Plains

-When Zhuge Liang became critically ill during the invasion, he gave secret orders to Yang Yi, Fei Yi and Jiang Wei to lead the army back to Shu after his death, with Wei Yan in charge of the rearguard and Jiang Wei to follow behind, and being instructed If Wei Yan refused to follow the order, they were to retreat without him.
-When Zhuge Liang died, news of his death were kept secret.
+When Zhuge Liang became critically ill during the invasion, he gave secret orders to Yang Yi, Fei Yi and Jiang Wei to lead the army back to Shu after his death, with Wei Yan in charge of the rearguard and Jiang Wei to follow behind.
+If Wei Yan refused to follow the order, they were to retreat without him.
+When Zhuge Liang died, news of his death was kept secret.
 Yang Yi sent Fei Yi to meet Wei Yan and assess his intentions.
 Wei Yan told Fei Yi:

 Wei Yan then asked Fei Yi to assist him in making arrangements for part of the Shu army to remain behind and continue with the campaign, while the rest would retreat back to Shu.
-Fei Yi pretended to write a letter, signed by both of them, and told Wei Yan that he would read out the letter to all the officers about the new arrangements, where he lied by telling Wei Yan that he will go back and explain Wei Yan answer to Yang Yi.
+Fei Yi pretended to write a letter, signed by both of them, and told Wei Yan that he would read out the letter to all the officers about the new arrangements.
+It turned out that he had lied by telling Wei Yan that he would go back and explain Wei Yan's answer to Yang Yi.

 Death

-Wei Yan then let Fei Yi leave, but he immediately regretted his decision and went after Fei Yi, although Wei Yan could not catch up Fei Yi in time.
+Wei Yan then let Fei Yi leave, but he immediately regretted his decision and went after Fei Yi, but could not catch up with Fei Yi in time.
 He then sent his subordinate to meet Yang Yi and the others, but was shocked to discover that all units were preparing to retreat in accordance with Zhuge Liang's final orders.
 Wei Yan wanted to continue the battle even though Zhuge Liang had died, so he became furious when he heard of the retreat.
 He intended to block the Shu forces from retreating, so he led his force towards the south – ahead of the main army under Yang Yi's command – and sealed the return route by destroying the gallery roads leading back to Shu.

-Wei Yan and Yang Yi separately wrote memorials to the Shu imperial court to accuse each other, which both memorials arrived in Chengdu on the same day.
+Wei Yan and Yang Yi separately wrote memorials to the Shu imperial court to accuse each other of treason; both memorials arrived in Chengdu on the same day.
 The Shu emperor Liu Shan asked the ministers Dong Yun and Jiang Wan for their opinions.
 Both of them sided with Yang Yi and felt that Wei Yan's actions were suspicious.
 In the meantime, Yang Yi ordered his men to cut down trees to rebuild the gallery roads, and his troops marched day and night to catch up with Wei Yan.
 Wei Yan arrived at the southern valley first and ordered his soldiers to attack Yang Yi.
 Yang Yi sent Wang Ping to resist Wei Yan.
 Wang Ping shouted at Wei Yan: